FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 Initiate a proposal to upgrade the logic of voting calculations。The upgrade proposal vote calculation logic is divided into the following steps:

-1. Write contracts based on interfaces.；
+1. Write contracts based on interfaces；
 2. Deploy the written contract on the chain and get the address of the contract；
 3. Initiate a proposal to upgrade the voting calculation logic, enter the address of the contract as a parameter, and vote on it in the governance committee；
-4. After the vote is passed (the voting calculation logic is still the original logic at this time), the voting calculation logic is upgraded.；Otherwise do not upgrade。
+4. After the vote is passed (the voting calculation logic is still the original logic at this time), the voting calculation logic is upgraded；Otherwise do not upgrade。

-The voting calculation logic contract can only be used according to a certain interface implementation.。For contract implementation, see the following interface contract 'VoteComputerTemplate.sol':
+The voting calculation logic contract can only be used according to a certain interface implementation。For contract implementation, see the following interface contract 'VoteComputerTemplate.sol':

 ```solidity
 // SPDX-License-Identifier: Apache-2.0